juliarcha/putty-ssh-auth-docs/explanation.md

 To understand the importance of keys, the first step is learning how the **SSH protocol** works.
 Secure Shell is a network protocol that enables secure communication between two computers on the internet, a network with safety limitations.
 Based on the principles of **security** and **flexibility**, the SSH protocol provides three fundamental guarantees:

-1. **Confidentiality**: Since the data traffic is encrypted, the information shared between computers cannot be accessed by unauthorized users.
+1. **Confidentiality**: Since data traffic is encrypted, the information shared between computers cannot be accessed by unauthorized users.
 2. **Integrity**: SSH ensures that the data sent is not altered along the way.
 3. **Authentication**: SSH verifies the identity of the user trying to connect to ensure only authorized users have access.